 While we're on the topic of literature, why don't you take a moment to read some recommendations on which English classes you should take during your high school career?

-As a bonus, if you decide to read The Great Gatsby, you can check out our analysis of the novel to help you along the way!
+And as a reminder, if you decide to read The Great Gatsby or The Crucible, you can check out our analyses of each to help you along the way!

 Have friends who also need help with test prep?
 Share this article!